cfoh/Multi-Armed-Bandit-Example/ucb/README.md

 ## Outcomes<a name=outcomes></a>

 The following shows some statistics of the learning.
 As can be seen, the average rewards for all arms are quite similar.
 Based on the environment, we know that some ads have low theoretical click rate.
 But since we use the UCB as the reward, they are given the benefit of doubt with a higher UCB radius, and hence their reward is artificially improved.
-The UCB radius is shown under `UCB raduis` in the animation.
+The UCB radius is shown under `UCB radius` in the animation.

 ```console
 Testing UCB MAB